Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 Evening: Enjoy a cup of herbal or green tea.

 Sample meal plans can be challenging as they do not account for individual taste preferences.
+Use the links below to modify the above meal plan as needed.

 Takeaways